nds-org/ndslabs/gui/tests/unit/README.md

 This will pop open a web browser to run your tests - leave this browser open.

-Your console will print the results of running your tests, and they will automatically re-run when you modify any of the files specified in karma.conf.js.
+Your console will print the results of running your unit tests, and they will automatically re-run when you modify any of the files specified in karma.conf.js.

 This allows for rapid test-driven development without needing to recompile or refresh or even unfocus your current window.